 - 4.1.1.
-According to scientists, the UK is already undergoing disruptive climate change with increased rainfall, sunshine and temperatures.
+According to scientists, the UK is already undergoing disruptive climate change with increased rainfall, sunshine, and temperatures.
 2020 was the third warmest, fifth wettest and eighth sunniest on record according to the 'UK State of the Climate' report.
-No other year is in the top 10 on all three criteria. - 4.1.2.
-Climate change includes global warming through the emission of greenhouse gasses such as carbon dioxide (CO2) and Methane (CH4) resulting in the large-
+No other year is in the top 10 on all three criteria.
+In July 2022 the UK recorded its hottest temperature of 40.3 degrees in Coningsby, Lincolnshire. - 4.1.2.
+Climate change includes global warming through the emission of greenhouse gasses such as carbon dioxide (CO2) and Methane (CH4) resulting in the large-scale shift in weather patterns.
+A typical passenger vehicle emits about 4.6 metric tons of CO2 per year along with nitrogen dioxide (NO2).

-- scale shift in weather patterns.
-A typical passenger vehicle emits about 4.6 metric tons of CO2 per year along with nitrogen dioxide (NO2). - 4.1.3.
-Southend published its Low Emission Strategy in 2018 and currently has two Air Quality Management Areas (The Bell Junction and Victoria Avenue close to the junctions with Priory Crescent, East Street and West Street) where NO2 levels exceed the national air quality goal. - 4.1.4.
-Roughly 72 percent of CO2 emissions in Southend is from road transport which equated to 156 kt (3kt per person) in 2018.
+- 4.1.3.
+Southend published its Low Emission Strategy in 2018 and currently has 2 Air Quality Management Areas (The Bell Junction and Victoria Avenue close to the junctions with Priory Crescent, East Street and West Street) where NO2 levels exceed the national air quality goal. - 4.1.4.
+Roughly 72 percent of CO2 emissions in Southend is from road transport which equated to 156kt (3kt per person) in 2018.
 This is why the Council has declared a climate emergency and set the challenge to achieve net zero carbon by 2030. - 4.1.5.
 2030 is the date when the sale of new petrol and diesel vehicles is due to be banned in the UK.
-Hybrid vehicles are set to banned from 2035.
+Sales of new Hybrid vehicles are set to banned from 2035.
 In order to stand a chance of achieving net zero carbon emissions by 2030 it will be necessary to influence motorists to change to less polluting means of transport beforehand. - 4.1.6.
-An increasing number of local authorities in the UK have introduced an emissions-based pricing structure for parking permits and paid parking, and evidence shows that it is an influencer in encouraging a switch to less-polluting means of transportation. - 4.1.7.
+An increasing number of local authorities in the UK have introduced an emissions-based pricing structure for parking permits and paid parking and evidence shows that it is an influencer in encouraging a switch to less-polluting means of transportation. - 4.1.7.
 We are considering introducing emissions-based parking charges aimed at addressing our poor air quality and lowering vehicle emissions.
 The aim is to encourage motorists to switch to less-polluting vehicles and/or to make more local trips by alternative sustainable modes of transport.